p3nnywiz3/Geant4-Exp_1/README.md

 #The dimension of each layer are : 10cm, 10cm, 1cm.
 Each of these layers is also divided into a detector matrix of 100*100 resulting in a position resolution of 10^(-4) each.

-#The volume contained between scintillation layer one and two is filled with magnetic field of 0.5Tesla in -x direction.
+#The volume contained between scintillation layer Top and Mid is filled with magnetic field of 0.5Tesla in -x direction.
 It's dimensions are 10cm, 10cm, 10cm.

 #The volume between layer two and three has dimensions 10cm, 10cm, 150cm.
 The matertial assigned to this volume is G4_Galactic.